September 6, 2009 · 11:08 AM

 To describe Goss, who two decades ago was a member of the British boy band Bros, is fairly simple: He’s an English Justin Timberlake type (J.T. fans would deem him a knockoff, likely) who seems spiritually inspired by George Clooney’s Danny Ocean character.
 Goss is hyper-hip in an inherently British way, and watching him sing, step and snap his way through last night’s hourlong showcase, I felt much of his appeal is simply that he is British.
 A guy from, say, Boise would likely be received far more skeptically while attempting to evoke the spirit of The Rat Pack while wearing a burnt-orange suit/vest combo that didn’t seem to fit quite right and exposed (horrors!) something of a paunch.
 As the 40-year-old lady magnet frequently reached behind to tug up his low-cut trousers, I thought, either get to the gym or change tailors.
 To be fair, the subsequent suits -- lighter in color and a lot more dazzling -- fit far better, as did his fedora.
 Maybe, if you’re a hip English music artist, the ill-fitting look can be explained by saying, “That’s just his style, mate.”

-Matt Goss: More Than Just a Pretty Face
+Matt Goss: More Than A Pretty Face

 But getting past such wardrobe malfunctions is easy with Goss, who was long ago and justifiably dubbed “The Voice.”
 The guy can really throw it vocally, and needed to be at full power to keep pace with a superb and voluminous eight-piece band and two backing vocalists.
 The horn section is Studio City, Calif.-based trio The Regiment Horns, which has recorded with artists such as Akon, Ashanti, Mary J. Blige, Nelly, Chaka Khan and Dr. Dre, and the band features a happy oddity in a seven-string bass guitar (that’s almost twice the number of strings on a normal bass, folks).